Table of Contents

 2. Google Search Console

 This free SEO tool from Google helps you find errors on your website through alerts directly from Google.
-This tool also helps with detailed analytics on keyword ranking, data related to a website showing up in search results, click-through rates for the same, etc. This is one of the most robust analytical tools available to monitor and refine your SEO strategies.
+It also helps with detailed analytics on keyword ranking, data related to a website showing up in organic search results, click-through rates for the same, etc. This is one of the most robust analytical tools available to monitor and refine your SEO strategies.

 3. Rank IQ

-Built primarily for bloggers, this AI-based software is designed to assist bloggers with perfectly optimized content besides also helping them with high traffic keywords with the lowest competition.
-Rankin learns automatically over time as an AI-based software, thus becoming indispensable for businesses.
+This AI-based tool is built primarily for bloggers and assists them with perfectly optimized content and high-traffic keywords with the lowest competition.
+Rank IQ learns automatically over time as an AI-based software, thus becoming indispensable for businesses.

 4. Screaming Frog

 This free SEO spider (for up to 500 URLs per website) is a website crawler tool that helps conduct technical SEO audits on your website.
-The USP of this tool is that you can execute it immediately.
+Its USP is that you can execute it immediately.
 With Screaming Frog, get a detailed audit report on your website highlighting error codes on meta tags and other website details.
-If you want to go beyond 500 URLs, well, good things don’t always come for free.
+Good things don’t always come for free, though, if you want to go beyond 500 URLs.

 If there is an all-in-one SEO tool in the market, it must be SEMrush.
 Be it SEO, competitor research, content marketing, SEO audits, or everything else in between, this one tool pretty much does everything related to SEO for you.
 You can also handle all your social media marketing with just this one platform.

-As the name itself suggests, here’s your chance to spy on your competition and see the performance of their SEO and their Google Ads.
+As the name itself suggests, here’s your chance to spy on your competition and see their SEO and Google Ads performance.
 With this tool, you will see what works for your competition and learn from it to help increase your website traffic and track your keyword ranking to help generate leads on your platform.

-- SEO can be defined as the process used by businesses to optimize their website and other digital assets to make them search-friendly.
+- SEO can be defined as the process businesses use to optimize their website and other digital assets to make them search-friendly.

 - It helps businesses get targeted and drives relevant traffic to their websites and other digital assets.

-- While the definition of SEO hasn’t changed much over the years, the rules to play the game for businesses keep changing from time to time.
+- While SEO’s definition hasn’t changed much over the years, the rules to play the game keep changing from time to time.

-- Like an iceberg, SEO on websites, too, works 75% on off-page and only 25% on on-page.
+- SEO on websites works 75% on off-page content and only 25% on-page elements.